MetaMask/metamask-design-system/README.md

 # MetaMask Design System

-This TypeScript module is maintained in the style of the MetaMask team.
+WORK IN PROGRESS: This TypeScript module is maintained in the style of the MetaMask team.

-## Template Instructions
+## Instructions

 Follow these instructions when using this template.